Less Time Spec’ing, More Time Making

-We sat down with Jonathan Yap, Product Designer at Visa Design Studio, to find out how they use Sympli and how their workflow looks like.
+We sat down with Jonathan Yap, Product Designer at Visa Design Studio, to find out how they used Sympli and what their workflow looked like.
 By simplifying workflow processes, Sympli Handoff helps Visa’s design team spend less time stressing about logistics and more time thinking creatively.

 The Brandbooks feature is really valuable in bringing consistency to design implementation.
 Once I see my design in Sympli Handoff I can spot inconsistencies that would usually be picked up by our developers.

 How long have you been using Sympli Handoff?